 5.2 Sustainable consumption

-To date, 5 people outside the labor market have been employed for a shorter period of time.
-In 2021, one person was employed as an intern for one month.
+To date, 6 people outside the labor market have been employed for a shorter period of time.

 4 pre-schools of 10 are Green Flag certified.

 5.3 Innovation and development

 About 40 R&D projects have been completed.
 10 ongoing R&D projects.
 To date, just over 4,400 community builders have participated in various capacity development programs and 10,800 in introductory training at the .

 More than 50,000 visitors from 120 countries have visited the urban development project.
 In 2022, 4,250 visitors in 220 groups visited Stockholm Royal Seaport.